 Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

-Regular colonoscopy screening for people aged 50 or older is recommended and covered by all major health insurance plans, including those under the Centers for Medicare and Medicaid Services (“CMS"), a U.S. federal agency that administers Medicare (the national social insurance program), since effective prevention is considered to reduce the likelihood of incidence of illnesses such as cancer, thereby reducing the suffering of patients and related financial burden to be borne by the payors.
-Statistics show that the rate at which people are diagnosed with colon cancer in the U.S. has dropped by 30% between 2005 and 2015 for those aged 50 years and older, partly due to more people getting recommended screening tests.
+Regular colonoscopy screening for people aged 50 or older is recommended and covered by all major health insurance plans, including those under the Centers for Medicare and Medicaid Services (“CMS”), a U.S. federal agency that administers Medicare (the national social insurance program), since effective prevention is considered to reduce the likelihood of incidence of illnesses such as cancer, thereby reducing the suffering of patients and related financial burden to be borne by the payors.
+Statistics show that the rate at which people are diagnosed with colon cancer in the U.S. has dropped by approximately 30% in the recent years for those aged 50 years and older, partly due to more people getting recommended screening tests.
 Colorectal cancer is the third most diagnosed cancer and the third leading cause of cancer death in the U.S. Despite the decrease of colorectal cancer death rates as a result of early screening and detection, it was reported in 2010 that only 59% of people aged 50 or older, for whom screening is recommended, reported having received colorectal cancer testing consistent with current guidelines.
-The market for endoscopies in gastroenterology represents the most lucrative market segment for remimazolam in procedural sedation with approximately 20 million procedures per year in the U.S.
+The market for endoscopies in gastroenterology represents the most important market segment for remimazolam in procedural sedation with approximately 20 million procedures per year in the U.S.

-Currently, the most widely used products in procedural sedation are propofol and midazolam, both generic.
-PAION estimates that these two drugs each have a market share of approximately 50% in terms of volume of procedures performed in the out-patient market for colonoscopies in the U.S. The propofol label mandates the presence of an anesthesia professional throughout the procedure due to propofols potential for respiratory- and cardio-depressive effects, which results in additional costs and higher risks, since there is no reversal agent available for propofol in order to be able to quickly stop sedation if required.
+Currently, the most widely used products in procedural sedation are propofol and midazolam – both generic.
+PAION estimates that these two drugs each have a market share of approximately 50% in terms of volume of procedures performed in the out-patient market for colonoscopies in the U.S. The propofol label mandates the presence of an anesthesia professional throughout the procedure due to propofol’s potential for respiratory- and cardio-depressive effects, which results in additional costs and higher risks, since there is no reversal agent available for propofol in order to be able to quickly stop sedation if required.
 For midazolam, these side effects are less pronounced and have a different relevance, since an undesirably deep sedation can be reversed with flumazenil.
 Midazolam has a slower onset and a longer duration of action which can impact patient throughput and overall efficiency.

 In the U.S. increased enrollment and screenings are expected to result in a performance-based payment system that will seek to better align payments with high quality of care measures.
 This would imply that cost-efficient medicines with clinical value will be used more extensively and that continued premium prices will be paid for innovative medicines with strong clinical profile.
-Thus, PAION believes that concerns related to the overall cost of procedures, driven by the need for anesthesia professionals monitoring during procedures using agents such as propofol, will impact the choice of drug products for procedural sedation.
+Thus, PAION believes that concerns related to the overall cost of procedures, driven by the need for the presence of anesthesia professionals during procedures using agents such as propofol, will impact the choice of drug products for procedural sedation.
 Costs related to anesthesia services in gastrointestinal endoscopy procedures alone were estimated at USD 1.3 billion in 2009.
-Accordingly, PAION expects reimbursement regimes under national and commercial healthcare systems, such as Medicare, which differentiate the amounts reimbursed to physicians and/or patients depending on whether an anesthesia professional service is used, may also positively impact the demand for products that do not require monitoring by an anesthesia professional.
+Accordingly, PAION expects reimbursement regimes under national and commercial healthcare systems, such as Medicare, which differentiate the amounts reimbursed to physicians and/or patients depending on whether an anesthesia professional’s service is used, may also positively impact the demand for products that do not require monitoring by an anesthesia professional.